 UE stewards are the backbone of our union—our “first line of defense.”
 Stewards are elected—never appointed (as in some other unions)—to actively fight for the rights of UE members on the job.
 As the main link between the members and their union, UE stewards play a crucial role in building unity and involvement—and maintaining the rank-and-file nature of UE.

-Bosses have never liked strong steward systems and, indeed, many unions have agreed over the years to replace their workplace representatives with centralized and bureaucratic "grievance handlers."
-We've fought attempts to limit the number of UE stewards and have retained the best steward-to-member ratio of any union, averaging one steward for every fifteen-to-twenty members.
+Bosses have never liked strong steward systems and, indeed, many unions have agreed over the years to replace their workplace representatives with centralized and bureaucratic “grievance handlers.”
+We’ve fought attempts to limit the number of UE stewards and have retained the best steward-to-member ratio of any union.

 The members elect stewards to: